spiceai/spiceai/README.md

 ## Why Spice?

 Spice makes querying data by SQL across one or more data sources simple and fast.
-Easily co-locate a managed working set of your data with your application or ML, locally accelerated in-memory with Arrow, with SQLite/DuckDB, or with an attached database like PostgreSQL for high-performance, low-latency queries.
+Easily co-locate a managed working set of data with your application or ML, locally accelerated in-memory with Arrow, with SQLite/DuckDB, or with an attached database like PostgreSQL for high-performance, low-latency queries.
+Accelerated engines run in your infrastructure giving you flexibility and control over price and performance.

 ### Before Spice